joshuapodonnell/pokemon-iv/README.md

 - Reconciles OCR vs VLM using `_reconcile_cp()`:
   - Treats slashes/backslashes as misread `7` and prefers OCR in that case.
   - Detects extraneous leading/trailing digits and discards them.
-  - Falls back to VLM when lengths disagree and OCR looks like it has the stray digit.[file:2]
+  - Falls back to VLM when lengths disagree and OCR looks like it has the stray digit.

 ### 5.3 Base-Screen VLM Fallback